 The ‘facts don’t care about your feelings’ conservative consistently ignores facts…

-It is truly fascinating how confidently conservatives misuse statistics and manipulate data to sound right and support their biases.
+It is truly fascinating how confidently conservatives misuse statistics and manipulate data to support their biases.
 When their arguments are really broken down, you find out how easy it is to manipulate anything to try and prove a point.
 Today, we will be looking at how conservative pundit Ben Shapiro uses studies and charts in an attempt to debunk gun control, specifically leftists’ case for gun control advocacy (side note: leftists, in my circle at least, do not advocate gun control as guns will be needed for the revolution, but I digress.)
 There is a litany of refutations of Shapiro’s body of “work” that have discredited his debate style, his so-called logic, and arguments time, and time again.
 While I will not attempt to do that here, I recommend giving them a read as well so you can get the gist yourself and maybe even get a laugh or two out of right-wing ridiculousness.

 Anyway, I stumbled across this video on YouTube titled “Ben Shapiro Debunks Gun Control With Statistics In 6 Minutes.”
 Now, based on the title I was not sure what Shapiro would be “debunking.”
 Would he disprove the idea that legislation aimed at gun control leads to less gun deaths?
 Would he argue that the United States is predicated on freedom and natural rights, therefore gun violence in the U.S. is an acceptable trade-off for these things?
 Would he persuasively use statistics to undermine the unique level of gun death in the U.S.?
 Needless to say, I was curious and decided to listen to his arguments.
 After listening, it was clear that Shapiro was all over the place.
 He jumped around every argument given for gun control advocacy and twisted every piece of data to suit his position.
 Shapiro focused primarily on mass shootings and I presume this is because at the time he gave this talk, the Parkland shooting had just happened.
 In other words, the climate of the political moment was a deep concern about the severity of school and other mass shootings that seem to be routine in the U.S., and Ben Shapiro was here to hit us with cold statistics and hard facts.